AbubakerSuliman/simulation_study_compare_predictive_performance/README.md

-This repository includes all necessary code to run the simulation presented in the paper.
+This repository includes all the necessary code to run the simulation presented in the paper.

-**Compare the Predictive Performance of Standard and Oblique Random Survival Forest with Conventional Statistical Models in Time-to-Event Data: A Simulation Study**
+**Simulation-based evaluation of predictive performance: oblique random survival forest vs. standard random survival forest and traditional statistical models for time-to-event cardiovascular disease data**